The Genetics Center, Inc. Address, phone, and fax

 Chromosomes --- Microscopic structures, present in the nucleus of each cell, which contain all of our genes.
 Abnormal size or number of chromosomes is a cause of some birth defects and mental retardation.

 Chorionic villus sampling (CVS) --- A prenatal diagnostic technique to obtain fetal cells from the placenta.
-This can be performed several weeks earlier than amniocentesis, albeit with a somewhat higher risk of procedure related complications.
+This can be performed several weeks earlier than amniocentesis, albeit with a somewhat higher risk (~1%) of procedure-related complications.

 DNA --- The molecule which contains each individual cell's genetic code.
 In humans, DNA is organized into 23 pairs of chromosomes.

 Down syndrome --- A condition involving mental retardation and distinctive facial features which is due to an extra chromosome 21.
-This can be detected prenatally by chromosome analysis on fetal cells obtained by amniocentesis.
+This can be detected prenatally by chromosome analysis on fetal cells obtained by amniocentesis or CVS.

 Familial --- Occurring in more than one family member.
 A familial condition may be due to an inherited (genetic) factor, more than one genetic factor, an environmental factor, or some combination of these.